 ANSWER: In America, laws and other rules that classify people on the basis of race or ethnicity are illegal.
-Not all laws and rules are fair, but they may not be discriminatory.
-America is not perfect, but this country offers social and economic mobility unlike any other country.
-Life is not always easy, but Americans have the freedom to shape their own destinies.
+America is not perfect, but this country offers social and economic mobility unlike any other country in the world.
+Life is not always easy, and racism and prejudice still exist.
+But Americans have the freedom opportunity to shape their own futures.